 INTRODUCTION

-Estimates suggest that 15% of working-age adults globally live with a mental disorder at any given time (Institute for Health Metrics and Evaluation (IHME), 2020; WHO, 2022).
+Estimates suggest that 15% of working-age adults globally live with a mental disorder at any given time (WHO, 2022).
 Among these disorders, depression is the leading cause of disability worldwide (Vos et al., 2020).
 In Europe and the USA, depression is the second-most common disorder (after anxiety disorders), with a 12-month prevalence of approximately 7% (Wittchen et al., 2011; Kessler et al., 2012).
 Around 50% of those developing a depressive episode will have at least one more episode in the future (or never remit) (Mattisson et al., 2007; Eaton et al., 2008).

 Risk factors for the onset of depression include biological, psychological and social factors (Malhi & Mann, 2018) that may also include psychosocial factors in the work environment (WHO, 2022).
-Systematic reviews and meta-analyses have reported that specific psychosocial work factors are associated with the onset of depression (Theorell et al., 2015; Madsen et al., 2017; Rugulies et al., 2017; Rudkjoebing et al., 2020; Siegrist & Wege, 2020; Arango et al., 2021; Mikkelsen et al., 2021; Niedhammer et al., 2021).
-These include, for example, job strain (Madsen et al., 2017; Arango et al., 2021), effort-reward imbalance (Rugulies et al., 2017; Siegrist & Wege, 2020), low job control (Theorell et al., 2015), workplace bullying (Theorell et al., 2015; Mikkelsen et al., 2021) and threats and violence at work (Rudkjoebing et al., 2020).
+Systematic reviews and meta-analyses have reported that specific psychosocial work factors are associated with the onset of depression (Theorell et al., 2015; Madsen et al., 2017; Rugulies et al., 2017; Rudkjoebing et al., 2020;Mikkelsen et al., 2021;).
+These include, for example, job strain (Madsen et al., 2017; Mikkelsen et al., 20212021), effort-reward imbalance (Rugulies et al., 2017; Mikkelsen et al., 2021), low job control (Theorell et al., 2015), workplace bullying (Theorell et al., 2015; Mikkelsen et al., 2021) and threats and violence at work (Rudkjoebing et al., 2020).

 To our knowledge, only three small-scale studies have reported prospective associations between psychosocial work factors and recurrent episodes of depression.
 First, a study of 583 Canadian working adults with a history of depression found that neither job strain, effort-reward imbalance, supervisor support, nor co-worker support was associated with the recurrence of depressive symptoms within a one-year follow-up period (Wang et al., 2012).
 Second, a Japanese study of 540 employees returning to work after a leave of absence spell due to depression found that high job demands but not low job control were associated with a recurrent physician-certified episode of sickness absence due to depression (Endo et al., 2015).
 Third, a US-American study included 233 participants who were employed at baseline and were under treatment for depression and followed their trajectory of depression of up to 23 years.
 Those with the least severe life course trajectory of depression had a higher work resource index at baseline (job involvement, social cohesion and supervisor support) (Heinz et al., 2018).
 Consequently, there is a paucity of large-scale studies investigating whether work factors are associated with recurrent episodes of depression.

 Major life stressors, such as loss of primary relationships or onset of serious illness, have a more substantial impact on the risk of first-time depressive episodes than subsequent episodes (Kessing & Andersen, 2017; Monroe et al., 2019).
-Nevertheless, interpersonal stress and lack of social support (outside of work), and other stressors in everyday life, including at work (so-called daily hassles), have been associated with the recurrence of depression in most (Bockting et al., 2006; Burcusa & Iacono, 2007; Buckman et al., 2018) but not all studies (Hardeveld et al., 2010).
-These findings are in accordance with the stress sensitisation theory, the dominant theory of stress in recurrent depression, which posits that non-major stressors can trigger subsequent episodes (Post, 1992; Monroe & Harkness, 2005; Monroe et al., 2019).
+Nevertheless, interpersonal stress and lack of social support (outside of work), and other stressors in everyday life, including at work (so-called daily hassles), have been associated with the recurrence of depression in most but not all studies (Bockting et al., 2006; Buckman et al., 2018) .
+These findings are in accordance with the stress sensitisation theory, the dominant theory of stress in recurrent depression, which posits that non-major stressors can trigger subsequent episodes ( .
 As such, it is plausible that stressors experienced at work could contribute to depression recurrence.